 Dopamine deficiency can be influenced by many factors, including drug abuse, an unhealthy diet, and more.

 How to Boost your Dopamine Levels

-You can increase your body’s dopamine level by trying the following:
+You can increase your body’s dopamine level by:

 - Eating foods that are rich in protein